We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-This is the part that might seem daunting if you’ve never done it before.
+Disconnecting your appliances might seem daunting if you’ve never done it before.

 Before you move your washer and dryer, you need to disconnect all of the cords, tubes, vents, and pipes.

 If you don’t know what you’re doing, stop right here and talk to a professional.
 It will take a plumber, electrician, or HVAC pro a matter of minutes to get the job done.
-It’ll cost you a little bit but, if you’re totally clueless, it’s worth it.
+It’ll cost you a little bit but, if you’re clueless, it’s worth it.

 In my experience, HomeAdvisor is the best place to find a pro for a job like this.
-Just enter your zip code, a few details about the job and you’ll have a handful of free quotes in minutes.
+Just enter your zip code, a few details about the job, and you’ll have a handful of free quotes in minutes.